 In general, there are differences between mild and moderate-to-severe alcohol withdrawal.

 Delirium tremens, also called DTs, is a condition that occurs when someone with an alcohol use disorder experiences a significant drop in their blood-alcohol concentration (BAC) and displays numerous neurological symptoms that can include significant confusion, psychosis (delusions and visual hallucinations), disorientation, and potential seizures.
-Individuals with mild alcohol withdrawal symptoms are not under significant risk to develop seizures, but anyone withdrawing from alcohol may be at risk for seizures.
+Individuals with mild alcohol withdrawal symptoms are not under significant risk to develop seizures.

 Recovering from an alcohol use disorder is a complicated process for most individuals.
 There are many reasons for this, but the primary reason is that alcohol use is ingrained in American culture and readily available.
 Everyone is exposed to its presence.